ZakYeo/should-i/README.md

 - Thumbs up or down other users' comments
 - View nearby comments submitted by other users based on location
 - Loading animations for components while fetching weather data
+- Loading animation on 'Submit' button when submitting a comment
+- Error messages if non-ok response when submitting a comment

 ## Codebase Features